 The Supreme Court in 1967 gave the United Mine Workers of America a victory when it overturned an Illinois ruling that prevented the union from having a salaried lawyer on staff to represent union workers before the state's workmen's compensation board.
-In this 1952 photo, United Mine Workers Chief John L. Lewis, a major figure in the union's development, tells reporters in Washington that he has a new contract with northern soft coal operators (AP Photo/William J. Smith, used with permission from the Associated Press.)
+In this 1952 photo, United Mine Workers Chief John L. Lewis, a major figure in the union's development, talks to reporters in Washington.
+(AP Photo/William J. Smith, used with permission from the Associated Press.)

 In United Mine Workers of America, District 12 v.
 Illinois State Bar Association, 389 U.S. 217 (1967), the Supreme Court found that the trial court’s decree preventing the United Mine Workers of America from hiring attorneys on a salaried basis to represent consenting union members in prosecuting workmen’s compensation claims before the Illinois Industrial Commission violated the freedom of speech, assembly, and petition provisions of the First Amendment.